-- intervention programmes are used for children not making adequate progress in maths. - Assessment at Key Stage Two is currently undertaken using NFER Assessments in Reading, Mathematics and Spelling, Punctuation and Grammar and Salford Reading tests for reading.
+- Assessment at Key Stage Two is currently undertaken using NFER Assessments in Reading, Mathematics and Spelling, Punctuation and Grammar and Salford Reading tests for reading.
 Independent pieces of writing are moderated throughout the academic year using the Interim Assessment Checklists in order to assess pupils' writing.
-Reading Fluency and Common Exception Words are tested regularly and monitored by the class teacher and SENCO to ensure progress in Reading and Spelling. - The SENCO and class teacher may also use the B squared and Pre Key Stage Assessment Criteria where appropriate to assess pupils with SEND. - Class teachers and the SENCO may also use additional resources to help assess and identify pupils' additional needs.
+Reading Fluency and Common Exception Words are tested regularly and monitored by the class teacher and SENDCO to ensure progress in Reading and Spelling. - The SENDCO and class teacher may also use the B squared and Pre Key Stage Assessment Criteria where appropriate to assess pupils with SEND. - Class teachers and the SENDCO may also use additional resources to help assess and identify pupils' additional needs.
 These may include the Boxall Profile, Classroom Behaviour Lists, Renfrew Picture Analysis, British Picture Vocabulary Scale (BPVS) and Skills for Learning Checklists.
-Additional resources are available within the 'Higher Expectations for All' file (HEfA) to support the assessment of pupils with Social.
-Emotional and Mental Health needs (SEMH).
+Additional resources are available within the 'Higher Expectations for All' file (HEfA) to support the assessment of pupils with Social, Emotional and Mental Health needs (SEMH).